-District Achievement Models
+District Achievement/Learning Gains Models

-The Outcome is the difference between the passing rate of a teacher's students on all of these assessments combined and the average Districtwide passing rate for a given broadly defined subject area, such as Mathematics or Social Science.
+The Outcome is the difference between the passing rate of a teacher's students and the average Districtwide passing rate for a given broadly defined subject area, such as Mathematics or Social Science.
 The percentages are shown as decimals with positive values indicating by how many percentage points the passing rate of the teacher's students exceeded the Districtwide average passing rate in a particular subject area.
 The negative values indicate by how many percentage points the passing rate for the teacher's students fell below the Districtwide average passing rate.
 The Outcome is based on the student assessment data in the last academic year.
+For ESE teachers whose students participated in the FSAA, the Outcome is the difference between the teacher's percentage of students who made learning gains and the Districtwide percentage for each grade and subject area separately.